AdrianaPineda/training/README.md

 ## Training

-This repository contains programming challenges solutions from different sources (such us hackerrank, codeforces, leetcode)
+This repository contains programming challenges solutions from different sources (such as hackerrank, codeforces, leetcode)